citp/privacy-policy-historical/t/th/the/thebigmansworld.com.md

-> *The following text is extracted and transformed from the thebigmansworld.com privacy policy that was archived on 2015-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607195424id_/http%3A//thebigmansworld.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thebigmansworld.com privacy policy that was archived on 2015-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151206115110id_/http%3A//thebigmansworld.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - The Big Man's World
+# Privacy Policy

 **Disclaimer-  **Please note that I do not possess any official certifications in nutrition, fitness or the health industry.
 This blog is used as a means to express myself and my experiences.
 All views are mine alone and should never be taken as medical advice.
 Please consult a medical practitioner or Registered dietician for matters relating to them.